 Taking my cue from Catherine, I found a textured quilt cover to form my base.
 I love this gorgeous Avoca Navy Quilt Cover Set – with its horizontal stripe pattern in tonal blues, sandy taupe and white, it brings a relaxed elegance to the space and is very forgiving of creases!
 The rows of contrasting embroidery throughout the quilt cover add some pretty little details and lovely subtle texture.

-So that the room wouldn’t be overwhelming blue, I followed Eve’s tip of adding in complimentary colours to keep it visually interesting.
+So that the room wouldn’t be overwhelming blue, I followed Eve’s tip of adding in complementary colours to keep it visually interesting.
 I opted for some pops of copper, green and purple to mix things up.

 Inspired by cushion styling a la Nat, I chose 3 accent cushions, and swapped out the inserts for super karate-choppable feather inserts (you get them real cheap from Ikea)!
 I made sure the cushions were all of different materials, as advised by Tara, to bring in a variety of patterns and textures.